zahanm/abtest-learn/README.md

 This gets a 2% bump overall in people sharing updates, metric A. Metric C, on the other hand, goes down by 2% because we had to make the photo upload button smaller.
 Metric B is unaffected.

+This test is on for UIDs between 10% and 30% of the whole space (so that there is some overlap with Test 1).

 ## Analysis

+First, we have to figure out who actually saw each group treatment.

 Number of conversion events per person, per exposure